MicrosoftDocs/windows-dev-docs/uwp/gaming/e2e.md

 ### Partner Center

-[Registering a developer account in Partner Center](https://developer.microsoft.com/store/register) is the first step towards publishing your Windows game.
+[Registering as a developer in Partner Center](https://developer.microsoft.com/microsoft-store/register/) is the first step towards publishing your Windows game.
 A developer account lets you reserve your game's name, and submit free or paid games to the Microsoft Store for all Windows devices.
 Use your developer account to manage your game and in-game products, get detailed analytics, and enable services that create great experiences for your players around the world.

 Microsoft also offers several developer programs to help you develop and publish Windows games.
 We recommend seeing whether any are right for you before registering for a Partner Center account.
 For more info, go to [Developer programs](#developer-programs)